IasonKotakis/Iason-Kotakis-Website/README.md

 <h2> Description </h2>
 <p> This project is work in progress 🚧.
 An updated 2.0 version is underway with necessary fixes and added content. <br>The notion behind this project was to create a website where it is minimalistic enough without speaking volumes of it's complexity. </p>
 <p> The website uses grid areas to adjust its section where it will either stack vertically or horizontally depending the context of each element. </p>
   <p> The Javascript is fairly simple where it will store the according layout and colour when the user revisits my website.
-For example, at first visit the default theme is white.
+For example, at first visit the default theme is .
 If the user decides to change the theme to a different colour from the ones provided, then the next time they revisit my website, the default colour will stay the same (e.g. yellow).
 This only applies with the specific browser the user decided to visit my website though would the user decide to visit my website from a different browser, the theme of the page would be set to it's default value. </p>

 <hr>